Alternative cancer treatment options

-Here we cover more than a dozen ´Alternative cancer therapies´ in areas like virotherapy, dendritic cell vaccines, hyperthermia, photodynamic therapy, hyperbaric oxygen therapy, intravenous vitamin C, diet therapies and more.
+Here we cover more than a dozen ´Alternative cancer therapies´ in areas like virotherapy, dendritic cell vaccines, hyperthermia, photodynamic therapy, intravenous vitamin C, diet therapies, Cyberknife and more.

 No Vested Interests

 CANCERactive is a charity with no vested interests - if something has research to support it, we will tell you; if it doesn´t or it is controversial, we will tell you that too.
 We don´t take sides.
-No one pays us.
+We don´t endorse or promote.
+And certainly no one pays us - we take absolutely no money from anyone providing these treatments!
 We just bring you objective information, warts and all.

 Alternative or complementary?

-It´s a very fine line.
-HIFU and localized hyperthermia is clearly an alternative to prostate cancer surgery.
-Photodynamic Therapy could be used with orthodox medicine, but if it maximizes its potential it might replace some of them.
+Another problem with definition - the difference in reality is a very fine line.
+HIFU and localised hyperthermia is clearly an alternative to prostate cancer surgery.
+Photodynamic Therapy could be used with orthodox medicine, but if it maximises its potential it might replace some of them.
 Hyperbaric Oxygen Therapy has research on it as a complement to radiotherapy in reducing side-effects, but no research (despite claims to the opposite) on its use as a direct treatment alternative.